Hans Dammers: War against the Soviet Union

 Following its brief deployment in the Balkan Campaign, III.
 Gruppe was ordered to Bucharest by mid-June.
 There, the unit was subordinated to the Luftwaffenmission Rumänien (Luftwaffe Mission Romania) and reequipped with the new, more powerful Messerschmitt Bf 109 F-4 model.
 On 21 June 1941, the Gruppe was ordered to Mizil in preparation of Operation Barbarossa, the German invasion of the Soviet Union.
 Its primary objective was to provide fighter protection for the oil fields and refineries at Ploiești.
 Prior to the invasion, Major Gotthard Handrick was replaced by Major Albert Blumensaat as commander of III.
 Gruppe.
 Blumensaat was then replaced by Hauptmann Hubertus von Bonin on 1 October.
 At the time, von Bonin was still in convalescence so that Hauptmann Franz Höring, the commander of 9.
 Staffel, was also made the acting Gruppenkommandeur (group commander).
 On 27 August, III.
 Gruppe had reached an airfield named Stschastliwaja located approximately 20 km east-southeast of Oleksandriia.
 There, Dammers claimed his first aerial victory on 31 August over a Polikarpov I-16 fighter aircraft.
 The following day, he was credited with another I-16 fighter shot down.

-The Gruppe advanced to Poltava on 24 September.
+On 24 September, III.
+Gruppe moved to the Poltava Air Base, supporting the 17th Army in the First Battle of Kharkov.
 On 14 October, Dammers claimed his third aerial victory over another I-16 fighter.
 Three days later, he claimed an I-26 fighter, an early Luftwaffe designation for a Yakovlev Yak-1 fighter.
 On 23 October, III.
 Gruppe moved from Poltava to Chaplynka.
 The following day, he claimed a Polikarpov I-15 fighter aircraft near Ishun.
 On 2 November, the Gruppe moved to Taganrog where they stayed until 1 January 1942.
 During this period, Dammers claimed two I-16 fighters on 6 December, another I-16 fighter on 9 December, and his last claim in 1941, a further I-16 fighter, on 27 December.